StrongSand94191/schoolnotes/Chem/Saturation.md

 Saturation is the amount of solute dissolved in a solution.
-Solubility is how much solute dis
+Solubility is how much solute dissolves in a given amount of solvent.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyMzg2MTQ4M119
+eyJoaXN0b3J5IjpbLTEzNjI2MDI0MDZdfQ==
 -->